wp-plugins/form-maker/readme.txt

 == Changelog ==

+= 1.7.9 =
+line break in custom text in email

+= 1.7.8 =
+bug fixed in required radio field

+= 1.7.7 =
+bug fixed in adding new form

+= 1.7.6 =
+new email options, conditional fileds

+= 1.7.5 =
+conflict with jetpack fixed

 = 1.7.4 =
-bug fixed on form options
+bug fixed in form options

 = 1.7.2 =
 improve themes